 A New Twist on Offering Savings Through Social Media

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Over the weekend, I made a purchase online from a site called Abe's Market.
+Opinions expressed by Entrepreneur contributors are their own.Over the weekend, I made a purchase online from a site called Abe's Market.
 I was looking for a hard-to-find product and Google pointed me in Abe's direction.
 It's a great-looking site, focusing exclusively on "Green, Natural, and Eco-Friendly" products.
 It's easy to navigate, has an exceptional blog with lots of helpful information -- and it had exactly what I was looking for.

 But here's what knocked my socks off.
 Upon checkout, I was offered an immediate discount of 10 percent on my entire order if I would simply agree to tell three of my friends which products I was about to purchase.
 I was so impressed by this innovative social commerce offering that I contacted the company to find out more.